LeoHChen/HarmonyVultrNode/README.md

 # Prerequisites
 - A Vultr Account, choose:
-  - [Sign up here](https://www.vultr.com/?ref=8224844-4F)  and receive 50 dollar to run your node ~ 2,3 months but its an affiliate link.
+  - [Sign up here](https://www.vultr.com/?ref=8224844-4F)  and receive 50 dollar to run your node ~ 2,3 months but full disclaimer, its an affiliate link.
-  - Or Sign up [here](https://www.vultr.com) receive 0 dollar but no affiliate link.
+  - Or sign up [here](https://www.vultr.com) and receive 0 dollar.
 - Docker installed on your laptop/computer: see https://docs.docker.com/install/
-- A Vultr Api K
 ## 1. Installation

 There is no difference between Foundation or Pangaea nodes in this stage.